Libensemble/libensemble/docs/user_guide.rst

   simulation sim_f at various parameter values and gen_f would return candidate parameter values (possibly after each sim_f output).

-* A user is has a gen_f that produces different meshes to be used within a sim_f.
+* A user has a gen_f that produces different meshes to be used within a sim_f.
 Given the sim_f output, gen_f will refine a mesh or produce a new mesh. libEnsemble can ensure that the calculated meshes can be used by multiple simulations without requiring movement of data.

-* A user is attempting to sample a simulation sim_f at some parameter values, many of which are will cause the simulation to fail. libEnsemble can stop unresponsive evaluations, and recover computational resources for future evaluations. gen_f can possibly update the sampling after discovering regions where evaluations of sim_f fail.
+* A user is attempting to sample a simulation sim_f at some parameter values, many of which will cause the simulation to fail. libEnsemble can stop unresponsive evaluations, and recover computational resources for future evaluations. gen_f can possibly update the sampling after discovering regions where evaluations of sim_f fail.